do i need a medicare supplement if i have VA benefits?

 Often times, Medicare Beneficiaries will opt to purchase Medicare Supplement (Medigap) insurance to help fill in the gaps that Original Medicare doesn’t pay.
 This helps broaden their ability to have more control over their own health care needs.

 Medigap plans come with a monthly premium that you pay to the insurance company.
-As a Medicare recipient, you are entitled to find a lower premium for the same Medigap Plan at anytime throughout the year.
+As a Medicare recipient, you are entitled to find a lower premium for the same Medigap Plan at anytime throughout the year (medical underwriting may be required).

 This is often best done through an independent insurance agent who has access to multiple insurance companies and their rates.
 Please call me (1-888-411-1329) if you have any questions about your VA benefits and Medicare Supplement.
 I look forward to speaking with you.
 Thank you for reading our post, Do I Need a Medicare Supplement If I Have VA Benefits.
 Please let us know if you have any questions.